 Upon burial, a uniform $150 perpetual care fee will be charged for residents and non-residents alike.
 If a 2nd burial (cremation) is added to a grave site, an additional $150 perpetual care fee will be charged.

-The rates listed above were established by the Town Board on July 21, 2008.
+The rates listed were established by the Town Board.